-Our three-day programme in January will present a series of inviting encounters including readings and performances, both live and online, in public spaces - art galleries and cultural centres - with a number of events aimed at second and third-level students.
-In interviews, discussions, readings, film screenings, musical theatre performances and exhibitions, you will see and hear from artists who are working in different genres and art forms, in thought-provoking and imaginative ways.
+Our three-day programme in January will present a series of inviting encounters, including readings and performances, both online and live in public spaces - art galleries and cultural centres - with a number of events aimed at second and third-level students.
+In interviews, discussions, readings, film screenings and musical theatre performances, you will see and hear from artists who are working in different genres and art forms, in thought-provoking and imaginative ways.

 Come and join the new Renaissance.

 The ClassicsNow weekend will feature online and live events with exciting writers and artists using the ancient past as a way to reflect on our world today.